supminn/notion-clone/README.md

 ## Todo

-- Add loader while changing workspaces, login or signup page
+- Add global loader while changing workspaces, login or signup page.
 - If folder is `inTrash` make sure that the files within this folder are also updated to `isTrash`.
 Similarly, the same approach for workspace too. (giving some TypeScript error)
 - Create `avatars` and `file-banner` storages in supabase and access corresponding data from there.
 - Close upload banner modal after upload